kpashindla25/python-core-ems-Hamza-Suleman/README.md

 - Add getters and setters for each private attribute

-- Add print-outs inside the exception class
+- Add print-outs inside the exception class (Complete)

 - Add more information for each attendee

-- Add a message to the user if they try to list events but there aren't any
+- Add a message to the user if they try to list events but there aren't any (Complete)